adyork/workshop_bios_oceanographic_data_part2/_episodes/09-downloading-and-assessing.md

 ![AE1910_CTD_page1](../fig/AE1910_CTD_page1.png)

+>> CTD stands for **conductivity, temperature, and depth**, and refers to a package of electronic instruments that measure these properties (see more about CTDs at  [https://oceanexplorer.noaa.gov/facts/ctd.html](https://oceanexplorer.noaa.gov/facts/ctd.html)

 ## Reviewing the metadata

 Does the metadata include important context for using these data?
 Does it indicate anything about the data quality?
 Is it preliminary or final?